akgoldberg/face_recognition_privacy_attack/README.md

 # Introduction

-This directory contains a simulated implementation of a privacy attack on a benchmark for facial recognition algorithms described in our KDD 2025 paper [Benchmarking Fraud Detectors on Private Graph Data](https://dl.acm.org/doi/10.1145/3690624.3709170), by Alexander Goldberg, Giulia Fanti, Nihar Shah, and Zhiwei Steven Wu.
+This directory contains a simulated implementation of a privacy attack on a (NIST benchmark for facial recognition algorithms)[https://pages.nist.gov/frvt/html/frvt1N.html] as described in our KDD 2025 paper [Benchmarking Fraud Detectors on Private Graph Data](https://dl.acm.org/doi/10.1145/3690624.3709170), by Alexander Goldberg, Giulia Fanti, Nihar Shah, and Zhiwei Steven Wu.

 For a technical summary of the simulated attack on the NIST benchmark and our results, see [attack_writeup.pdf](https://github.com/akgoldberg/face_recognition_privacy_attack/blob/master/attack_writeup.pdf).